 - The available variation in range is between 15 to 1440 minutes with the default value set at 15 minutes.

 - This defines the minimum signal level that is required to be considered a “Visitor” if maintained for a minimum “visit dwelling time”.
 By increasing the minimum signal level, the requirement for a visit becomes more stringent: the radius of the interest area becomes smaller, and consequently, the number of visitors and visits decreases, while the number of passersby increases.

 - The available signal level variation range is represented using percentages and the default “Minimum signal for visit” is set to 30%.
 The value 0% corresponds to an RSSI of -90dBm, a value of 100% corresponds to -60dBm

 - For small locations or locations with a high number of APs, we recommend increasing the minimum level of the signal and thereby reducing the area of interest for the evaluation of visitor.

 In this page, you can also set Staff and network equipment filtering.
-Find more information here.
+Find more information on a dedicated article here.